Face Value (play)

 Face Value was a 1993 play by American playwright David Henry Hwang.
-It was to be the second Broadway production of the playwright's work, but it closed in previews on March 14, 1993.
-The production was scheduled to open at the Cort Theatre.
+It was to be the second Broadway production of the playwright's work, but it closed in previews on March 14, 1993 after only 8 previews, never officially opening.
+The production was scheduled to open at the Cort Theatre on March 21, 1993.
 It was directed by Jerry Zaks, with B. D. Wong, Jane Krakowski, Mark Linn-Baker, Mia Korf, and Gina Torres in the cast.
 The play cost $2 million and was one of the biggest lossmakers on Broadway for a play at the time.

+The first iteration premiered in early 1993 at the Colonial Theatre in Boston.

-Its critical failure provided the inspiration for David Henry Hwang's Obie Award-winning play Yellow Face, which premiered in 2007 at the Mark Taper Forum and moved Off-Broadway to the Joseph Papp Public Theater.
-The play has never been published, although sections of the text are briefly presented in Yellow Face.
+Its critical failure provided the inspiration for Hwang's Obie Award-winning play Yellow Face, which premiered in 2007 at the Mark Taper Forum and moved Off-Broadway to the Joseph Papp Public Theater.
+Face Value has never been published, although sections of the text are briefly presented in Yellow Face.